Welcome to the Temple of

 Remember: embodiment doesn’t always feel graceful.
 Sometimes it looks like shaking, crying, resting, or not knowing what’s next.
 That’s your body recalibrating.

 Please take care of yourself through this process.
 Rest when needed.
 Nourish your body.
 Touch the earth.
-And be sure to visit the “Nervous System Care” section on Medusa’s page for grounding tools and gentle practices.
+Here are some other practices you can use for grounding tools and gentle practices.

-You can return to those practices throughout every pillar — they’re here to help you feel supported, anchored, and safe as you open more deeply into your truth.
+You can return to these practices throughout every pillar — they’re here to help you feel supported, anchored, and safe as you open more deeply into your truth.

 Pillar I